 Alumni, Business Administration, Sociology

-Dr. Malte Steinbach supervised the DIID as scientific coordinator from April 2019 to April 2020.
-He wrote his dissertation at the Chair of Business Administration, in particular Labor, Human Resources and Organization at the Heinrich Heine University Düsseldorf within the framework of the NRW Progress College Online Participation.
-At the University of Bonn he studied geography with the subsidiary subjects urban planning and economics.
+Dr. Malte Steinbach supervised DIID as scientific coordinator from April 2019 to April 2020.
+Since 2020, he has been project manager at the DIID cooperation partner Zebralog in Bonn.
+He wrote his dissertation at the Chair of Business Administration, esp.
+Labor, Human Resources and Organization at the HHU-Düsseldorf as part of the NRW Progress College Online Participation.
+At the University of Bonn, he studied geography with a minor in urban planning and economics.
+In his master thesis he investigated the topic of e-participation in urban development using the city of Bonn as an example.
+His research deals with the providers of online participation processes from an organizational theory perspective.

 Projects